COLORADO CAR SEAT LAWS

 However, daycare employees must have a commercial driver’s license to drive a commercial vehicle designed for 16 or more passengers.

 What Are the Penalties for Car Seat Violations in Colorado?

 A parent or vehicle operator who does not ensure that a child is in the proper car seat may be charged with a Class B traffic infraction5.
 The fine is $65 plus a $6 surcharge.
 Jail is not a possibility, and there are no license points.

 The penalty may be waived with proof that you have acquired the right car seat by the time of your court appearance.

 Attorneys for Accidents Involving Car Seats in Colorado

 Our Colorado car accident lawyers want all children to be safe on the roads.
 We also advocate for children who are in car accidents.
 If you or your child has been in an accident, our attorneys for accidents involving car seats can help you investigate and understand your legal rights.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us today for a free and confidential consultation about your case.

 1Colorado Department of Transportation (CODOT).
 Car Seats Colorado.
 Retrieved 26 January 2022.